phamquochung279/Got-It-Ops-Team-Data-Analysis-Exercise/README.md

 # Got It Ops Team's Exercise

-PhotoStudy is a product made by Got It, Inc. that allows students to seek help from veteran tutors with their homework.
+PhotoStudy is a product created by Got It, Inc. in 2011.
+It allows students to seek help from veteran tutors all around the world with their homework problems.

 ## Description